diffblue/gitlab/.gitlab/issue_templates/InfraDev.md

 <!--
 Triage of infradev Issues is desired to occur asynchronously.
-There is also a section of the Weekly GitLab SaaS meeting which aims to address anything requiring synchronous discussion or which hasn't been triaged.
-This meeting has time constraints and many of the participants may not have a detailed understanding of the problems being presented.
 For maximum efficiency, please ensure the following, so that your infradev issues can gain maximum traction.

 https://about.gitlab.com/handbook/engineering/workflow/#a-guide-to-creating-effective-infradev-issues
 -->